 John Reveille, M.D.

 - Director, Frank C. Arnett, M.D., Center for Autoimmunity and Immunobiology, UTHealth

-- Professor, George S. Bruce, Jr. Professorship in Arthritis and Other Rheumatic Diseases, UTHealth Medical School
+- Professor, George S. Bruce, Jr. Professorship in Arthritis and Other Rheumatic Diseases, McGovern Medical School at UTHealth

-- Linda and Ronny Finger Foundation Distinguished Chair in Neuroimmunologic Disorders at the UTHealth Medical School
+- Linda and Ronny Finger Foundation Distinguished Chair in Neuroimmunologic Disorders, McGovern Medical School at UTHealth

-- Director, Division of Rheumatology and Clinical Immunogenetics at the UTHealth Medical School
+- Director, Division of Rheumatology and Clinical Immunogenetics, McGovern Medical School at UTHealth

 - Chief of Rheumatology, Memorial Hermann-Texas Medical Center